aaronbloomfield/ccc/hws/auction/index.md

 - Anybody can then start an auction via the `startAuction()` function, and involves setting the auction duration, reserve (minimum) price, and various other parameters.
 If this function does not revert, then the auction will start.
     - The person who started the auction is called the 'initiator'
     - If the Auctioneer can't transfer the NFT ownership to itself, the function should revert
+    - A diagram for this process, including the interaction with the NFTManager contract, is shown below
 - Anybody can bid on the auction -- a bid is placed by transferring ETH to the Auctioneer contract via a call to `placeBid()`, and specifying which auction it is for via a parameter to that function call
     - This function should revert if:
         - If the bid is on an inactive auction or after the auction close time
         - If the amount bid is zero or is less than the reserve price
         - If the amount bid is less than or equal to the current maximum bid
     - Otherwise, if the amount bid is (strictly) higher than the previously highest bid, then the sender is the new winning bidder; the previously highest winning bidder is refunded his/her ether
+    - If one is currently the winning bidder, they can still place a *higher* bid -- their old ether is returned, just like if it were somebody else placing the bid
 - Once we are past the auction end time, the auction can be closed via a call to `closeAuction()`
     - If there are no bids, then NFT ownership is transferred to the initiator; this includes the cases where the bids were all less than the reserve price (those bid attempts would have reverted, and thus no bids would have been collected)
     - If the highest bid is equal to or greater than the reserve price, then the NFT is transferred to the winning bidder, and the ether (minus a percentage fee) is transferred to the initiator via `safeTransferFrom()` (*not* `transferFrom()`)